 - To apply for approval, students must complete a Financial Need Assessment Form (NAF).
 Students must apply and be approved every Fall/Winter term and Summer term annually.

 - Student Financial Services determines the eligibility of students based on their financial need.
-Undergraduate students must be registered in a minimum of 1.5 credits (1.0 credits if the student is registered as having a permanent disability with Student Accessibility Services) and graduate students must be registered in full-time studies to remain eligible for the work study program.
+Undergraduate students must be registered in a minimum of 1.5 academic credits (1.0 academic credits if the student is registered as having a permanent disability with Student Accessibility Services) and graduate students must be registered in full-time studies to remain eligible for the work study program.
 If a student at any point drops below this, they will no longer be eligible to participate in the work study program.

 - Students may not hold two work study jobs at the same time.

 Questions about student eligibility can be directed to the Student Awards Office (email@example.com).